burnedinthesky/llm-auto-api-integration/README.md

 After installing uv, simply run `uv sync` to create a virtual environment that has all required packages installed.

+To start the app, run `uv run main.py`.

+On first launch, you’ll be prompted in the terminal to enter your **OpenAI API key**.

 ## programming
 ### generate block
 Use blocks/block_generator.py to generate a block.
 The parameter is a natural language string.
 For example